 I put my English degree and my formal training in natural nutrition and to good use, and wrote a book called Living Beauty: Feel Great, Look Fabulous & Live Well (Fitzhenry&Whiteside 2006).
 The book comes from the perspective that our beauty concerns aren’t superficial after all, and may be our body’s way of telling us about a potentially serious health condition that deserves attention.
 In other words, don’t slap a cream on that rash: figure out what’s causing it so you can correct the problem.
 That makes sense, right?
 The philosophy that our bodies talk to us all the time through symptoms feeds most of my coaching programs, by the way, and paved the way for me to get interviewed on TV and radio throughout North America, as well as glossy health magazines like Body + Soul, Men’s Health, Women’s World Weekly and many others.
 You may also have seen my by-line on magazine, internet and newspaper articles, too, because I do plenty of writing.

-And I still do plenty of learning.
-On my weekly radio show Lisa Live, I’ve been able to share the airwaves with some really cool people, like Dr. John Gray, Marci Shimoff, Dr. Hyla Cass, Mariel Hemingway, Caroline Sutherland, Dr. Bruce Lipton and Jennifer Longmore, among many others experts in the health of the body, mind and spirit.
-I book these guests because I want to learn from them – and that makes me think that you do, too.
+I hosted a weekly health talk show on traditional radio for nearly five years, which allowed me to share the airwaves with some really cool people, like Dr. John Gray, Marci Shimoff, Dr. Hyla Cass, Mariel Hemingway, Caroline Sutherland, and Dr. Bruce Lipton, among many others experts in the health of the body, mind and spirit.
+I learned a lot, and was grateful to be able to share such valuable information with the listening audience.

 My own personal style of integrative coaching combines my expertise in natural nutrition and proactive health care with intuition and the spiritual connection of Reiki.
 That may sound really out there to you, but trust me, I’m all about being practical and grounded!
-I can help you uncover the mental stumbling blocks to your own success in creating your healthy, vibrant, and fulfilled life.
+I also know that you are probably exhausted.
+How can you write the next great novel or climb Mt.
+Everest if you can’t even get off the couch?
+I get it.
+And I can help you with that.
+I can also help you uncover some of the mental stumbling blocks getting in the way of your success in creating your healthy, vibrant life.

-If you are truly ready to learn what your body is trying to tell you so you can get slim, energized – and feel gorgeous, sexy and vibrant (yes, even if you’re menopausal!) – send me an email here and I will forward you an application for a FREE 30 minute Vibrant Living Kick-Start call so I can help you figure out your next steps.
+If you are truly ready to learn what you personally require so you can get slim, energized – and feel gorgeous, sexy and vibrant (yes, even if you’re menopausal!) – I’d be thrilled to be a guide.

 I wish you vibrant health and a beautiful day!